 Wed 29 May to Sun 15 September, Weds to Sun and Bank Holidays

 CLOSED – Lytham Club Day 22 June and Lytham Proms 10-14 July

 Sat 21 to Sun 29 September, weekends (Sat & Sun) only

 Mondays and Tuesdays – Closed – School Parties Only – By Appointment

 Would you like your own Windmill?

-Visit Lytham is part of Visit Fylde Coast, independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop called the Seaside Emporium where we sell our own original art.
+Visit Lytham is part of Visit Fylde Coast, independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop called the Seaside Emporium full of our own original art.